 “WHERE IS EVERYONE?”
 Mouse asked, as he and Nightriver returned from their morning walk to find the town deserted.
 Not that it was unusual for most of the survivors to stay out of Nightriver’s way.
 Despite the dragon having shown absolutely no signs of eating anyone since reaching Buteo, people were still wary.
-Which was one of the reasons why Mouse and his dragon left early each morning, to check the mountains and ensure all the tunnels, bar the main one, remained blocked, leaving no room for surprise attacks.
+Which was one of the reasons why Mouse and his dragon left early each morning to check the mountains and ensure all the tunnels, bar the main one, remained blocked, leaving no room for surprise attacks.

 The practice might have arisen out of a need to escape the suspicion and whispers, but Mouse had come to enjoy their rambles.
-Especially when Nightriver had begun showing him secret nooks and crannies where medicinal plants were beginning to sprout in the short spring.
+Especially after Nightriver began showing him secret nooks and crannies where medicinal plants were beginning to sprout in the short spring.
 The frequent exercise was also having a wonderful effect on his bad leg.
 At first he’d been left aching and was often reduced to hitching a ride on Nightriver’s back before the end.
 But gradually, day after day, he’d walked a little more, until he no longer needed a lift and he no longer ached.
 In fact, he barely even limped now.
-He was stronger - in body, mind and heart.
+He was stronger – in body, mind and heart.
 Despite the suspicion shown to him and his dragon, Buteo was healing him.

 Still, it was unusual to return and find the whole town deserted.
 Normally Silveo or Greig loitered about with a meal at the ready for him.
 Not today.
 All was quiet.
 The livestock had been penned and the nakhounds were gone.

 Mouse frowned as he and Nightriver walked along the main track that led to the barn, which had once stored the harvest but now housed survivors.